 1. Flinders Island Walking Tour

 Flinders Island is a well-kept walking secret.
-Venture here and you’ll be treated to crowd-free beaches and turquoise waters, sharply contrasted by Mt Strezlecki’s jagged peaks.
-Expect abundant wildlife, wildflowers and stands of old growth forests.
-Trek Tasmania’s wilderness guides offer a 7 day (68km) walk around the island.
-These guides double as your cooks, sourcing lots of local produce so every meal is one to look forward to between island views.
+Seek it out and you’ll be treated to crowd-free beaches and turquoise waters, sharply contrasted by Mt Strzelecki’s jagged peaks.
+Uncover abundant wildlife, wildflowers and strands of old growth forests.
+Trek Tasmania’s wilderness guides offer a 6 day (60km) walk around the island

-The four day (26km) wukalina Walk explores Tasmania’s north east coastlines, featuring the Bay of Fires, ribbons of sand punctuated by huge orange lichen covered boulders.
-The walk has an important story to tell – one that dates back 40,000 years, when Tasmania was connected to mainland Australia.
+The 4 day (26km) wukalina Walk explores Tasmania’s north-east coastline, featuring the Bay of Fires’ ribbons of sand punctuated by huge orange lichen-covered boulders.
+The walk has an important story to tell dating back 40,000 years when Tasmania was connected to mainland Australia.
 Learn the culture of the palawa (Tasmanian Aboriginal).
-Attend a traditional smoking ceremony, eat local palawa foods and listen to dream-time stories.
+Attend a traditional smoking ceremony, eat local palawa foods and listen to Dreamtime stories.
 At night tuck yourself up in contemporary dome huts and a lighthouse keeper’s cottage.

 7. Wineglass Bay Sail and Walk